SUSAN TREGONING PHOTOGRAPHY

 #385.9 - Meriwether Lewis

-While traveling the Natchez Trace on his way to Washington DC, Meriwether Lewis died at Grinder’s Stand on the night of October 11, 1809.
+While traveling the Natchez Trace to Washington DC, Meriwether Lewis died at Grinder’s Stand on October 11, 1809.
 He was only 35.
 There is much speculation as to whether he was murdered or committed suicide.
 Most historians believe it was suicide.
+Visit the monument erected in 1848 to memorialize the location where Meriwether Lewis is buried.
+The column, broken intentionally, symbolizes a life cut short.

 Meriwether Lewis Memorial